ramfitness

 Ingredients:

-• 2 cups of sushi rice (will yield approximately 6 rolls of sushi)
+• 2 cups sushi rice (makes about 6 rolls)

 Directions:

-• Rinse the sushi rice in a bowl with fresh water (fig. 2)
+• Rinse the sushi rice in a bowl with fresh water.
+Stir and repeat until the water runs clear (fig. 2, 3).

-• While rice is cooking, mix vinegar, sugar and salt and heat in the microwave for 15 seconds
+• While the rice cooks, mix vinegar, sugar, and salt in a small bowl.
+Microwave for 15 seconds to dissolve.

-• Once rice is cooked, transfer into a large bowl and let it cool for 3-5 minutes (fig. 5)
+• Once the rice is cooked, transfer it to a large bowl, let it cool for 3–5 minutes, then stir in the vinegar mixture (fig. 5).

-• Cover with a wet towel (fig. 6) and set aside to cool down to room temperature (about 1 hour)
+• Cover with a damp towel (fig. 6) and let it cool to room temperature (about an hour).

 Preparing the Bamboo Rolling Mat: